centrahq/api-documentation/pages/01.overview/07.orderflow/docs.md

 Centra automatically detects Selections that are not checked out and generates Abandoned Cart events that are transferred to marketing applications for retargeting applications.
 Click here to read more about the [Cart Abandonment feature](/plugins/cartabandonment).

 ### Order flow

 Here's the basic order flow as seen in Centra backend.
+### Order flow

+Here's the basic order flow as seen in Centra backend.
+### Order flow

+Here's the basic order flow as seen in Centra backend.
+### Order flow

+Here's the basic order flow as seen in Centra backend.
+### Order flow

+Here's the basic order flow as seen in Centra backend.